findy-network/findy-network.github.io/content/en/blog/fsm3/index.md

 We'll solve problem number 2 by using a notary-type service.
 We started with one service and implemented a reference chatbot to issue credentials on behalf of a logical issuer, aka seller.
 We also have implemented our version of a *public* DID.
-With these tools, we have solved the problem quite elegantly.
+With these two, we have solved the problem quite elegantly.

 #### Isn't This Centralization?